Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Step 4.
 Basic system setup and installation of kexts

-Let's understand what kexts are.
+Let's figure out what kexts are.

 For UEFI boot, set the following settings: